-Benefit Description You pay Durable medical equipment (DME) (cont.)
-High Option Standard Option Not covered con'd: All charges All charges Medical equipment needed only for comfort and convenience Replacement or repair of any medical equipment or prosthetic or orthopedic device due to misuse, whether intentional or unintentional • Eyeglasses or contact lenses included fitting of contact lenses except as necessary for the first pair of corrective lenses Home health services High Option Standard Option Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide Nothing 20% after deductible Services include oxygen therapy, intravenous therapy and medications Not covered: All charges All charges • Nursing care requested by, or for the convenience of, the patient or the patient's family.
+Benefit Description Ye ou pay Home health services High Option Standard Option Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide Nothing 10% after deductible Services include oxygen therapy, intravenous therapy and medications Not covered: All charges All charges • Nursing care requested by, or for the convenience of, the patient or the patient's family.
 Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative.
-Chiropractic High Option Standard Option No benefit All charges All charges Alternative treatments High Option Standard Option No benefit All charges All charges Educational classes and programs High Option Standard Option Coverage is provided for: • Tobacco Cessation programs, including individual/group/ telephone counseling, and for over the counter (OTC) and prescription drugs approved by the FDA to treat tobacco \$20 per office visit to your primary care physician may apply (if not a preventive visit) \$30 per office visit to your primary care physician may apply (if not a preventive visit) dependence.
+Chiropractic High Option Standard Option All charges \$50 copay 20 visit limit - includes X-ray Alternative treatments High Option Standard Option No benefit All charges All charges Educational classes and programs High Option Standard Option Coverage is provided for: • Tobacco Cessation/E-cigarettes programs, including individual/group/telephone counseling, and for over the counter (OTC) and prescription drugs approved by the \$20 per office visit to your primary care physician may apply (if not a preventive visit) \$30 per office visit to your primary care physician may apply (if not a preventive visit) FDA to treat tobacco dependence.
 The physician must write a prescription for OTC products to be covered under the pharmacy benefit. \$40 per office visit to a specialist may apply (if not a preventive visit) \$50 per office visit to a specialist may apply (if not a preventive visit) Other programs may be available.
 Contact Plan for details.
 Nothing for counseling for up to two quit attempts per year.
 Nothing for counseling for up to two quit attempts per year.
 Nothing for OTC and prescription drugs approved by the FDA to treat tobacco dependence.
-Nothing for OTC and prescription drugs approved by the FDA to treat tobacco dependence Diabetes self management \$20 per office visit to your primary care physician \$30 per office visit to your primary care physician / \$50 per office visit to a specialist
+Nothing for OTC and prescription drugs approved by the FDA to treat tobacco dependence Diabetes self management Diabetes self management cont'd \$20 per office visit to your primary care physician \$40 per office visit to a \$30 per office visit to your primary care physician / \$50 per office visit to a specialist or specialist 10% after deductible (if billed as a group/class setting) Childhood obesity education Nothing Nothing